Theory of magnetic flux tubes in strong fields and the phenomenon of dark matter axions identical to solar axions

-The latter, surprisingly enough, are the ``experimental'' key to the existence of cold dark matter axions (see Eq.~\mbox{(\ref{eq-5.2-09})}) -- this is a direct proof of the solution to the problem of solar corona heating, which is associated with the hot dark matter axions on the Sun and the ADM halo in solar neighborhood\footnote{In this case, neutrinos and helioseismic information thus complement each other, especially when the presence of particles such as axions at the maximum luminosity of the Sun, and particles such as the Higgs ADM at the minimum luminosity of the Sun, affects the transfer of heat within the interior of the Sun.
+The latter, surprisingly enough, are the ``experimental'' key to the existence of the asymmetry of CDM Higgs boson and the ``remnants'' of cold dark matter axions (see Eqs.~(\ref{eq-5.1-R4-02}) and~(\ref{eq-5.2-09})) -- this is a direct proof of the solution to the problem of solar corona heating, which is associated with the hot dark matter axions on the Sun ($\Omega_{(solar)axion}$ in~(\ref{eq-5.1-R4-02})) and the asymmetry of the CDM Higgs boson halo in solar neighborhood\footnote{In this case, neutrinos and helioseismic information thus complement each other, especially when the presence of particles such as axions at the maximum luminosity of the Sun, and particles such as the Higgs ADM at the minimum luminosity of the Sun, affects the transfer of heat within the interior of the Sun.
 Therefore, the maximum and minimum of neutrino fluxes can simultaneously solve a very complex ``problem of solar composition'', or otherwise called ``the problem of solar abundance'', which is associated with the solar cycle.
-Most important here is that the neutrino flux from the subdominant CNO cycle is linearly dependent on the metallicity ($Z$) of the solar core (see e.g.~\mbox{\cite{Gann2015,Borexino2020a,Borexino2020b,TapiaArellano2021}}).
-It means that the modulation of solar abundance, with high metallicity at the solar maximum ($Z\sim 0.0170$ with $Z/X=0.023$~\mbox{\cite{Grevesse1998}}) and low metallicity at the solar minimum ($Z\sim 0.0133$ with $Z/X=0.0178$~\mbox{\cite{Asplund2009}}), is in good agreement with the deviation of the radial sound speed profile $\delta c_s / c_s = (c_{s,obs} - c_{s,th})/c_{s,obs}$ inside the Sun (Fig.~\mbox{\ref{fig-helioseismology}}), which consists of two related models: for the maximum luminosity of axions (Fig.~\mbox{\ref{fig-helioseismology}}a) and for the minimum luminosity of axions, which is associated with the maximum luminosity of Higgs ADM (Fig.~\mbox{\ref{fig-helioseismology}}b).} and which, unlike axions, is anti-correlated (through vertical density waves from the disk to the Sun) with 11-year S-stars around the black hole (see Fig.~4 and Eqs.~(27)-(28) in~\mbox{\cite{RusovDarkUniverse2021}}).
+Most important here is that the neutrino flux from the subdominant CNO cycle is linearly dependent on the metallicity ($Z$) of the solar core (see e.g.~\cite{Gann2015,Borexino2020a,Borexino2020b,TapiaArellano2021}).
+It means that the modulation of solar abundance, with high metallicity at the solar maximum ($Z\sim 0.0170$ with $Z/X=0.023$~\citep{Grevesse1998}) and low metallicity at the solar minimum ($Z\sim 0.0133$ with $Z/X=0.0178$~\citep{Asplund2009}), is in good agreement with the deviation of the radial sound speed profile $\delta c_s / c_s = (c_{s,obs} - c_{s,th})/c_{s,obs}$ inside the Sun (Fig.~\mbox{\ref{fig-helioseismology}}), which consists of two related models: for the maximum luminosity of axions (Fig.~\mbox{\ref{fig-helioseismology}}a) and for the minimum luminosity of axions, which is associated with the maximum luminosity of Higgs ADM (Fig.~\mbox{\ref{fig-helioseismology}}b).} and which is anti-correlated (through vertical density waves from the disk to the Sun) with 11-year S-stars around the black hole (see Fig.~\ref{fig-helioseismology} and Eqs.~(27)-(28) in~\cite{RusovDarkUniverse2021}).